NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-20-Regularization-from-Scratch-Dropout.md

 ## Salient Features

 Training a neural network with dropout can be seen as training multiple networks where the weights are shared between them.
 Since the architecture of the model changes with every mini-batch, every unit learns to perform well regardless of which other hidden units are present in the model.
-This makes the units robust independently that is good in many settings and thereby preventing co-adaptation. **This results in better performance and improved generalization error compared to the performance obtained by ensembles of independent models**.
+This makes the units robust independently that is good in many settings, thereby preventing co-adaptation. **This results in better performance and improved generalization error compared to the performance obtained by ensembles of independent models**.
 You can get more details from this [paper](https://arxiv.org/pdf/1312.6197.pdf).

 Dropout can also be seen as a way of adding noise to the states of hidden units.
 As dropout causes destruction of some information from input, units are forced to learn other features and make use of all the knowledge about the input.